 A bit traditional, a bit unexpected, the room’s mural-like wallpaper features an elephant and palm trees that look like they were plucked straight from an illustrated children’s book.
 In a black and white color scheme, the design is just subtle enough to grow with kids (which means no redecorating projects a few years later).

 Every nursery needs a space for exhausted grown-ups to rest their heads, and this vintage Hans Wegner daybed achieves that in style.
 The rattan backrest even lifts up and locks in place to convert into a twin bed.
 When closed, it’s a concealed storage space for bedding.

 The Statement Crib

 Team Domino isn’t the only major fan of Leanne Ford’s Crate & Barrel collection—so is Samuel.
-With its rounded edges and oak finish, this piece will feel right at home in Moore’s airy mid-century retreat.
+With its rounded edges and oak finish, this piece will feel right at home in Moore’s mid-century retreat.